11 Best Cozy Games (Comfy, Low-Conflict & Slow Paced)

 Rune Factory 4S

 If you love cozy farming sims but wish they had more adventure, Rune Factory 4 Special is the perfect mix of both.
-It’s like Stardew Valley meets a fantasy RPG, where you can grow crops, befriend townspeople, and also go dungeon-crawling with monsters you can tame (yes, you can have a pet dragon).
+It’s like Stardew Valley meets a fantasy RPG, where you can grow crops, befriend townspeople, and also go dungeon-crawling with monsters you can tame (and yes, you can have a pet dragon).

-The game lets you play at your own pace—spend your days farming, fishing, cooking, and romancing one of the many charming NPCs, or head out to explore dangerous ruins and take on real-time combat.
+The game lets you play at your own pace.
+Spend your days farming, fishing, cooking, and romancing one of the many charming NPCs, or head out to explore dangerous ruins and take on real-time combat.
 There’s a full storyline, but you’re never rushed, making it one of the best cozy games for both relaxation and adventure.

 Plus, Rune Factory 4 Special adds updated visuals, new cutscenes, and an extra difficulty mode if you want a challenge.
 But honestly?
 The best part is how much freedom you have.
 Whether you’re here for farming, romance, or battling monsters, there’s something cozy (and fun) for everyone.